 For years now, startups and freelancers have come knocking with two questions: “How do I start my own company, and how do I get any customers”.
 More often than not, the answer to this question is much simpler than you might think.

 Usually, startups, and freelancers start their business with the following to-do list:

 - Logo and website: Create an internet website with the coolest possible logo.

-- Social media: At the very least, create a Facebook and Instagram account for your business, and fill this space with impressive content.
+- Social media: At the very least, create a Facebook and Instagram account for your startup, and fill this space with impressive content.
 Make sure to share everything you create on your Twitter account as well.

-- Platform marketing: Sign up on various online platforms such as a marketplace, Craigslist and like-minded websites where you can offer your services free of cost.
+- Platform marketing: Sign up on various online platforms such as a marketplace, Craigslist, and like-minded websites where you can offer your services free of cost.

 - Events: Visit events that your target group is also likely to visit.

 Starting a small business is easy if you make the right choices

 Many freelancers and startups seem to believe that if you’re visible enough online, work will come your way.
 They await, hopefully, believing that their efforts will shine through the violent maze of competitors that the internet is so full of.
 Sooner or later, they will realize that this approach is very time-consuming.
 It requires a lot of discipline and usually doesn’t book the results one might have hoped.